 Support for Writing Instruction

-For more information, feel free to visit the SWS Website, as well.
+- For more information about Writing Across the Curriculum, feel free to visit the SWS Website, as well.

 In collaboration with Writing Across the Curriculum, the Writing Center has drafted a helpful resource regarding "the Communication Triangle" (often referred to as "the Rhetorical Triangle").
 By using this post-card, writers can have a helpful guided experience with the following: